Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Tohu va Bohu is the Biblical Hebrew for waste and emptiness.
-If you plan and then invent anything from an Art Museum to an animal friendly Zoological Park not only would you avoid such a condition but, to the contrary you’d want them to flourish and be overflowing with plenitude.
+If you plan and then invent anything from an Art Museum to an animal-friendly Zoological Park, not only would you avoid such a condition, but to the contrary, you’d want them to flourish and be overflowing with abundance.

 (Origin of the Universe, chapter 7.3)

-Here are both appearances of the coupled words tohu va bohu.
-A condition akin to the aftermath of a tornado or tsunami.
+Here are both appearances of the coupled words tohu va bohu, a condition that is akin to the aftermath of a tornado or tsunami.
 Frightening but real.
 Many people have already gone through such hell.

 5 For my sword (God’s) shall be bathed in heaven: behold, it shall come down upon Idumea, and upon the people of my curse, to judgment.